JonUK/webpack4-es6-knockout/README.md

 # webpack4-es6-knockout
-Project to review the best use of Webpack 4 using ES6 and Knockout.
+Project to review the best use of Webpack 4 with ES6 and Knockout.

 ## Steps to run website
 1. Run `npm install`